LOADING ...

 She walk.

-Some people look down and others
+Some people look down and stare

 About the devil and the holy

-"Woman, though marked with flesh's sin,
+Says "Woman, marked with flesh's sin,

-Pray to Jesus, walk again!"
+to Jesus, you'll walk again!"

 Then the says "What can I get for you?"

-I said "I'll your best imported brew."
+I said "I'll have best imported brew."

 And he "What about her?"